onap/archive-appc-deployment/docs/APPC Deployment Guidelines/APPC Release Guidelines.rst

 ===============================

-1. First, references to the appc parent files need to be set to match the version of the parent files that you just released.
+1. First, references to the appc parent files need to be set to match the version of the parent files that you just released, rather than a snapshot version.
 You can search for the text "org.onap.appc.parent" in all of the pom.xml files in the appc repository.
 Perform a find/replace on entire version tag "<version>...</version>" for the parent file in order to update the APPC parent version.
 2. Commit and push this change to Gerrit.
 Merge the change.
 3. Once the merge is complete, leave a comment on the review with the text "stage-maven-release".
-(This is assuming that your parent change was the lastest change merged, if it was not, leave the "stage-maven-release" on whichever review was most recently merged).
+(This is assuming that your parent change was the lastest change merged, if it was not, leave the "stage-maven-release" comment on whichever review was most recently merged).
 4. Check the Jenkins job `appc-maven-stage-master <https://jenkins.onap.org/view/appc/job/appc-maven-stage-master/>`_.
    You can monitor the staging build job from here.
 5. Once the Jenkins build job is finished, note the number of that build job.
 6. Open your local copy of the appc repository.
 Go to the "releases" directory.
 7. Copy one of the existing release files in that directory.
-Rename the file with the version number that you are releasing.
+Rename the new file with the version number that you are releasing.
 8. Open the new file.
 Update the "version:" with the version number that you are releasing.
 Update the "log_dir:" with the Jenkins job number from step 4.